top of page

 Consumer Tech & Smart Devices

 Practical consumer tech remains a cornerstone of crowdfunding.
-The VIZO Z1 Pro AR glasses demonstrate this appeal by offering a portable personal display alternative to traditional monitors, targeting users who need flexibility without bulk.
-The UltriiX S1 ultrasound therapy device similarly addresses wellness and recovery with at-home accessibility.
-Compact devices addressing real-life needs such as safety, wellness, and mobility consistently attract attention, especially when they offer simpler or more discreet alternatives to existing solutions.
+The VIZO Z1 Pro AR glasses demonstrate this appeal by offering a portable personal display alternative to traditional monitors for work and entertainment on the go.
+Veetra Alpha neurofeedback earbuds illustrate another emerging direction: wearable neurotechnology designed to improve focus and cognitive awareness through real-time brainwave feedback.
+Compact devices addressing everyday needs such as productivity, wellness, and mobility consistently attract attention when they offer clear advantages over existing solutions.

 Gaming & Interactive Entertainment